 Diets that are high in omega-6 fatty acids (LA) are a source of high amount of arachidonic acid, which a number of studies shown increases your risk of asthma, allergies, rheumatoid arthritis, psoriasis, heart disease, and many other inflammatory chronic diseases, which targeted 175,000,000 of people in America today.
 DHA eicosanoid from omega-3 fatty acids had shown to cure those diseases.
 Insulin resistance it’s believed correlates negatively with polyunsaturated fat (in particular, arachidonic acid.)

 When oils are heated (e.g., in cooking), harmful products such as free radicals are formed.
 They damage body cells and, thus, have a carcinogenic effect.
-When heated, fatty acids quickly react with oxygen, thereby, undergo the oxidation, which has pathological consequences for the body.
+When heated, fatty acids quickly react with oxygen, thus, undergo the oxidation that has pathological consequences for the body.

 The best source of EPA and DHA omega-3 fatty acids is fish oil such as salmon, herring, mackerel, sardines, krill, and cod.
-The standard 18:12 ratio fish oil of 18% EPA, 12% DHA is the most desirable.
-However, this is not always retained because of the fish content coming from the South American warm waters (whereas the cold-water fish is the best).
+The standard 18:12 ratio fish oil (of 18% EPA, 12% DHA) is the most desirable.
+However, this is not always retained because of the fish content coming from the South American warm waters.

 The best plant sources of ALA omega-3 fatty acids are seeds such as flaxseed (53.3%), chia seeds, and perilla with a highest content of them (60-63%).
 As we age, we lose ability to digest omega-3 from plant sources such flaxseed oil.
 Therefore, fish-oil source of omega-3 fatty acids could be a better choice for people after 60 than flaxseed oil.